 #2 “OMG It’s a Dead Bug!”

-Another amusing sleeping position which allows dogs to cool off is the “Dead Bug” position, also known as the “Dead Cockroach” and the “Overturned Table”.
+Another amusing sleeping position that allows dogs to cool off is the “Dead Bug” position, also known as the “Dead Cockroach” and the “Overturned Table”.
 This position can be described as your dog lying on their back with their paws up in the air, exposing their belly and vital organs.
-Sleeping this way helps your furry friends cool off in the summer or after vast exercise, since they are exposing their belly where the fur is thinner as well as the sweat glands on their paws.
+Sleeping this way helps your furry friends cool off in the summer or after vast exercise since they are exposing their belly where the fur is thinner as well as the sweat glands on their paws.
 The fact that a dog is sleeping on their back also has additional meaning.
 This position leaves your dog vulnerable, as it leaves the sensitive parts and vital organs exposed and also takes a longer amount of time and effort to jump back up onto their feet should there be any danger close by.
 From this, it is easy to understand that your dog feels comfortable and safe with you, and wholeheartedly trusts you and your intentions.
 In the wild, this sleeping position does not typically occur and dogs do not often reach the REM state of sleep because they have to be alert and ready to face any potential threats.

 #3 “On One Side”